 Tip #4 – Maximize Scholarships & Grant Money

-It is wise to apply for and seek out grant and scholarship money.
+It is wise to apply for and seek out grants and scholarship money.
 If you can work hard and apply correctly, you can really get some financial help with scholarships.
-If you are able to save even a few thousand dollars from scholarships, grants, or even an employer reimbursement program, think about how much better you would be off towards your debt free goal.
+If you are able to save even a few thousand dollars from scholarships, grants, or even an employer reimbursement program, think about how much better you would be off towards your debt-free goal.

 Tip #5 – Learn How to Budget & Live True to It